Deloitte Global mining report explores key trends in 2018

 - Water - finding sustainable solutions to a pressing issue: As the UN estimates that water scarcity impacts about 40 percent of the global population, mining companies must enhance their approach to water management through innovative methods designed to reduce, reuse and recycle water in water-scare regions, and to contain and treat wastewater to prevent spillage or contamination of downstream water flows.

 - Changing shareholder expectations: Shifting corporate direction to meet shareholder demand for short-term returns can work to the long-term detriment of mining companies.
 Instead performance measures should reflect varied objectives to create value for multiple constituencies—including customers, employees, suppliers, and communities—not just shareholders.
-This would free up boards to focus more on long-term strategies, succession planning, and leadership development, while linking executive compensation to broader corporate goals—including those related to good corporate citizenship and ethical behavior
+This would free up boards to focus more on long-term strategies, succession planning, and leadership development, while linking executive compensation to broader corporate goals—including those related to good corporate citizenship and ethical behaviour.

 - Reserve replacement woes: As supply constraints plague the industry, mining companies will need to find a more agile way of replacing reserves—one that allows them to engage in exploration and development without sinking in large amounts of capital for long periods of time.